Date last updated: 24 May 2021

 - Zoom Video Communications Inc. – used for online conferencing;

 The processing of personal data is a statutory requirement in accordance with the MIA’s Statute and Bye-Laws and is a requirement of the MIA/ACCA JES.
 Failure to provide personal data impedes us from being in a position to conclude registration for your studentship.

 Your personal data will not be used for any automated decision-making or profiling.

 11. Data Retention

-Information will be retained for the lifetime duration of your membership with the MIA and for a period of time thereafter in order to allow you to recover accounts if you decide to be re-admitted as a member, analyse the data for MIA’s own operations and for historical and archiving purposes associated with MIA’s history as a membership association.
+Information will be retained for the lifetime duration of your studentship and for a period of time thereafter in order to allow you to recover accounts if you decide to re-register, analyse the data for MIA’s own operations, and for historical and archiving purposes associated with MIA’s history as a membership association.
 Data will not be retained for no longer than necessary for the purpose for which it was obtained by us, or as required or permitted for legal and regulatory purposes, and for legitimate business purposes.
-In certain circumstances, where required by law or applicable regulations or where the MIA deems it necessary for our legitimate business, regulatory and/or legal purposes, we may hold the data for a longer or shorter period.
+In certain circumstances, where required by law or applicable regulations or where the Institute deems it necessary for our legitimate business, regulatory and / or legal purposes, we may hold the data for a longer or shorter period.